 Only 17 wickets fell in the drawn fifth Test between England and India in Madras, which ended on this day.
 Keen to force the pace in a series that England were losing, Keith Fletcher became the first captain to win the toss and bowl in India.
 He soon regretted it as Gundappa Viswanath and Yashpal Sharma batted well into the third day in a partnership of 316.
 Then came the real fireworks.
 While his opening partner Graham Gooch laced 50 in 46 balls and 100 in 139, Chris Tavaré eked out 35 off a staggering 240 deliveries, in an innings that lasted over five and a half hours.
 In the second innings every Englishman got a bowl - except Paul Allott, ironically enough, with Gooch keeping wicket for the last 12 overs and Bob Taylor turning his arm over.

 Pakistan's first Test victory in Australia.
 They had their new-ball pair of Imran Khan and Sarfraz Nawaz, who shared 18 wickets, to thank.
 Imran took 12 of those 18, and Asif Iqbal made a crucial 120.
 Pakistan were left needing only 32 to level the series in what was the final Test, and got there with eight wickets left.

-South Africa sealed a thumping seven-wicket win against Australia in the one-dayer in Perth with a massive 22 overs to spare - their fifth in a run of six straight wins against the Aussies.
+South Africa sealed a thumping seven-wicket win against Australia in the one-dayer in Perth, with a massive 22 overs to spare - their fifth in a run of six straight wins against the Aussies.
 The sixth came five days later in the first final of the tournament, but led to a run of four without a win: the remaining two finals, the Waugh/Gibbs World Cup match at Headingley, and the famous, agonising semi-final tie at Edgbaston.

-© ESPN EMEA Ltd.
+© ESPN Sports Media Ltd.